vanshwassan/EthereumZurich-Hackathon/README.md

 If you haven't already, make sure to familairize yourself with the Ethereum Zurich hacker manuel: https://zurich.utxo.foundation/#hackathon-themes

+### API3 Community

+Join the API3 Discord and head to dev-support for any technical questions

 ### Understanding API3

 [API3]() is a collaborative project to deliver traditional API services to smart contract platforms in a decentralized and trust-minimized way.
 It is governed by a decentralized autonomous organization (DAO), namely the [API3 DAO]().